 Tom Fiedler is the Dean of the Boston University College of Communication (COM) and a Professor of the Practice of Journalism.
 He began his university tenure in 2008 following a distinguished career in journalism, most of it at The Miami Herald, which he joined in 1973.
 He held such posts as government reporter; White House correspondent; war correspondent; investigative reporter; political writer and columnist; editorial page editor and, between 2001 and 2007, as executive editor overseeing all news operations.
 Tom’s work earned many honors, including the Society of Professional Journalists’ top award for his coverage of the 1988 presidential election, including the campaign-killing affair by candidate Gary Hart.
 He later shared a Pulitzer Prize for his role in investigating a religious cult that had evolved into a criminal enterprise, and he contributed to the newspaper’s coverage of calamitous Hurricane Andrew that won the Pulitzer Prize for Public Service in 1993.
 As executive editor he led the newsroom to two additional Pulitzer Prizes and many other top awards.
 In 2003, Tom received the College of Communication’s Distinguished Alumni Award and in 2005, the college presented him with the Hugo Shong Lifetime Achievement Award in Journalism.
 After leaving The Herald in 2007 and before joining Boston University, Tom was at Harvard University’s Kennedy School of Government as a Visiting Murrow Lecturer and Goldsmith Fellow.

-Neil Golden, an ESC consultant since 2002, has worked with a number of nonprofit clients, ranging in size from under $100,000 to over $75 million, in the areas of marketing, organizational change, board development and strategic management.
+Neil Golden, an ESC consultant since 2002 and a Board Member of ESC New England, has worked with a number of nonprofit clients, ranging in size from under $100,000 to over $75 million, in the areas of marketing, organizational change, board development and strategic management.
 Neil spent 18 months as the interim Chief Operating Officer for the Jewish Community Center of Greater Boston, a multifaceted nonprofit social service agency that operates early learning, health and wellness, summer day and overnight camps, family, teen, and senior programs.
 Neil’s other not for profit clients include organizations in the areas of museums, community access television, arts, and human services.
 Neil has over 25 years of experience managing organizations selling and marketing complex semiconductor manufacturing equipment and components worldwide.
 He has worked at early stage startup companies and intimately understands the challenges and resource constraints of fledgling organizations.
 He has also led a team of over 100 people located worldwide and understands the logistics and cultural sensitivities needed to operate in a multicultural, multi location environment.
 His hobbies include volunteering as a tour guide for WGBH, Boston by Foot and at the Boston Public Library.
 Neil resides in Brookline, MA.

 Bill Ketter is a veteran journalist, news executive and journalism educator.
 He has served as editor-in-chief and vice president/news of the Lawrence, Mass., Eagle-Tribune, which won the Pulitzer Prize for breaking news in 2003; vice president and foundation president of the Boston Globe; vice president and editor of The Patriot Ledger in Quincy, Mass., and chairman of the Boston University Journalism Department.
 He was also a reporter, editor and vice president with United Press International for 16 years.
 He has served as president of the American Society of Newspaper Editors, a member of the Pulitzer Prize Board at Columbia University, and a national director of the Society of Professional Journalists.
 Ketter was the first chairman of the international editors forum sponsored by the World Newspaper Association in Vienna, Austria, in 1994 and has traveled to more than 25 countries on behalf of a free press.
-He was a co-founder of the Massachusetts Judiciary-Media Committee, and serves as chairman of the New England Academy of Journalists, the organization that annually awards the “Yankee Quill” award to individuals who have made an extraordinary contribution to New England journalism.
+He was a co-founder of the Massachusetts Judiciary-Media Committee, served as president of the Massachusetts Newspaper Publishers Association (2015-2017), and is chairman emeritus of the New England Academy of Journalists, the organization that annually awards the “Yankee Quill” award to individuals who have made an extraordinary contribution to New England journalism.
 Ketter received the award in 1987.
 He was appointed vice president of news for Community Newspaper Holdings, Inc., which owns and operates more than 100 daily and non-daily newspapers in 23 states, in the fall of 2006 after it purchased the Eagle-Tribune Publishing Company.
 He was promoted to senior vice president of CNHI in 2010.

 Elizabeth A. Ritvo is of counsel with Brown Rudnick LLP where her practice has focused on media, First Amendment and commercial litigation matters.
 For more than thirty years, she has counseled and represented newspapers, television stations, publishers and other media in libel, invasion of privacy, access, First Amendment and copyright matters.
 For the American Bar Association’s Forum on Communications Law, Liz has served as Co-Chair of Women in Communications Law.
 Liz has served on the Board of the Media Law Resource Center and is a past president of its Defense Counsel Section.
 Liz is a past president and trustee of the Women’s Bar Foundation of Massachusetts.
 She is a past co-chair and current member of the Boston Bar Foundation’s Grants Committee, is a member of the Boston Bar Association Council and has served on the BBA’s Task Force on Confidential Settlement Agreements.
 She has been listed in Best Lawyers in America in the area of First Amendment law and was named one of 2013’s Top Women of Law by Massachusetts Lawyers Weekly.
 Liz is a graduate of Yale College and the University of Virginia School of Law.